Teavaro/FunnelConnect-iOS-SDK/README.md

 - [License](#license)

 ## Overview
-FunnelConnect-iOS SDK reduces the time and the overhead required to integrate with FunnelConnect APIs and provides direct access to FunnelConnect services.
+FunnelConnect SDK reduces the time and the overhead required to integrate with FunnelConnect APIs and provides direct access to FunnelConnect services.

 ## Installation and integration:
 For installation and integration please check the SDK [documentation](https://docs.teavaro.com/documentation/).